Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/auth-registration-login-updated.md

 - User logout
 - Getting the current user's information

-We've also organized our code with separate directories for DTOs and endpoints, following the best practice of separating concerns.
+We've also organized our code by:
+- Placing endpoints in a separate file
+- Moving DTOs to their own directory
+- Following the Single Responsibility Principle

 This provides a clean, maintainable, and scalable architecture for our application.

 This provides the foundation for our authentication system.
 In the next chapter, we'll add role-based authorization to control what different users can do in our application.